 Lemon juice, hot sauce, or pepper mixed in water

 Shake the ingredients in a spray bottle and apply.
 Be careful not to spray directly into outlets and reapply every week.

-Keep your pet engaged with other toys and treats to chew on.
+Keep your pet engaged with other interactive dog toys and treats to chew on.
 To take it a step further, you can train your pets to chew on toys using food.
 There are toys on the market that you can stuff food inside, which will encourage pets to seek them out instead of chew on cables.